Prunoideae/web-rwkv-axum/docs/pipeline/copy_pipeline.md

 #

-## `copy_state`
+## `copy_pipeline`

-This command copies a state to create a new state with the ID specified.
+This commands copies a pipeline to create a new pipeline with the ID specified.

 If the source doesn't exist, or the destination already exists, an error will be returned.

-This command is `synced`, which means that it will force a download from the pooled GPU memory (if there is any) to ensure that the state copied is fresh.
+The copy will also copy the internal state of the pipeline, so things like penalties etc will be copied to the new pipeline.

 ## Example